Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Is SMS text message MFA secure?

 SMS-based MFA is weaker than authenticator apps or hardware keys.
 SMS codes can be intercepted through SIM swap attacks, where hackers convince your phone carrier to transfer your number to a device they control.
-The US Cybersecurity and Infrastructure Security Agency (CISA) recommends against SMS for sensitive accounts.
+CISA recommends phishing-resistant MFA as the gold standard and advises against SMS for sensitive accounts.
 Use authenticator apps or hardware keys instead.

 What should we do if an employee loses their phone with their authenticator app?

-This is why recovery codes exist.
+That’s why recovery codes exist.
 When you set up MFA, generate and securely store recovery codes.
 If an employee loses access, they can use a recovery code to log in and set up a new authenticator app.
 Store recovery codes in a secure, encrypted location that only your IT leadership can access.
-Practice the recovery process in advance.
+Practice the recovery process in advance so it doesn’t become a crisis when it happens.

 How do we stop MFA fatigue attacks?